Impossible Is Nothing (video résumé): Aftermath and development of meme

 Vayner did not receive a job offer from UBS or any other bank, so he took a leave of absence from Yale.

 Subsequent work

 In January 2008, Vayner set up a website promoting his book, Millionaires' Blueprint to Success.

 Cracked.com, an Internet humor site, pointed out that his book is extremely similar in layout and content to a book titled Secrets of the Millionaire Mind by T. Harv Eker in their article "Where Are They Now: Six "Stars" From Embarrassing Viral Videos," about the aftermath of several viral videos.

 Vayner appeared in Winnebago Man, a 2009 documentary about Jack Rebney, whose profanity-laced outtakes from a Winnebago industrial film also became an Internet meme.

 Death

 On 23 January 2013, the Ivy League blog IvyGate reported, and Gawker.com later confirmed, that Vayner had died of unknown causes.
-A relative later said he had been told Vayner apparently had a heart attack after taking medicine of some kind.
+A relative later said he had been told that the 29-year-old Vayner apparently had a heart attack after taking medicine of some kind.